-Salem’s Lot has many gothic elements such as an abandoned house, legendary folk tales, Byronic personalities, and unusual paranormal activities.
+Salem’s Lot has many gothic elements such as: an abandoned house, legendary folk tales, Byronic personalities, and unusual paranormal activities.
 The story has a way of getting inside our heads.
-The novel was adapted for television and was made into a miniseries in the late 70s.
+The novel was adapted for television and was made into a miniseries in the late 1970s.

 The spellbinding story gets better with every successive book.
-This is not a series for school going children as it has a lot of adult content.
+This is not a series for school-age children, as it has a lot of adult content.
 The physical projection of vampires is highly intimidating.
 The series revolves around a group of vampires who are brothers bound by blood.
 Every vampire is powerful and has specific duties to perform.

 The readers find themselves obsessing over all the books of the series.
 There is a continuous quest for survival among the vampires and their hunters.

 The bond of the family illustrated in the book is very similar to the Cullen family in Twilight.
-So, if you're looking for a book like Twilight, Dark Lover should be right up your alley.
+So, if you're looking for a book like the famous Stephanie Meyer series, Dark Lover should be right up your alley.

-Interview with the Vampire is considered as one of the best gothic vampire novels.
-Written by American author, Anne Rice, the book was first published in 1976.
+Interview with the Vampire is considered one of the best gothic vampire novels.
+Written by American author Anne Rice, the book was first published in 1976 as her debut.

 Although a work of complete fable, it’s strange that the unwanted urge of transformation into an immortal being can be so cruel.
 It was for the first time we as readers felt sympathy for the pale creatures.

-The story is centered on a two-hundred-year-old vampire called ‘Louis.’
+The story is centered on a 200-year-old vampire called Louis.
 He shares his story with an honest heart and deceptive personality.
 His life has not been easy before, and after the transformation into a vampire, things have pretty much stayed the same.

 We find the philosophical elements drenched in the vampires who have a good experience of being undead.
 The book has an erotic appeal and an insane amount of nudity.
 In 1994, an American gothic movie based on the novel with the same name was made.
 If you like the book, maybe give the movie a shot.